ezapez/2143-OOP-Zapata/Assignments/A05/README.md

 ## Composition
 > Basic term is building complex objects from smaller ones
-> The main idea for use in c++ is to make it more easier and simple to input complex classes in our class.
+> The main use in c++ is to make it more easier and simple to input complex classes in our class.

 ## Constructor
 > A Member function that has the same name as the class.
 Used to initialize values, is automatically executed, but can not house return types or void.
 We also have a Default constructor which no arguments are passed.